MainulDip/KotlinEveryday/kotlin-basic-106-coroutine.md

 * try/finally: will not throw error if cancelled while on computation

-* try/finallay withContext(NonCancellable): if cancellation is called, try block will cancle but withContext(NonCancellable) block inside finally cannot be cancelled.
+* try/finally withContext(NonCancellable): if cancellation is called, try block will cancel but withContext(NonCancellable) block inside finally cannot be cancelled.
 ```kotlin
 val job = launch {
     try {